Terms of Service

 If a client fails to disclose a history of aggression or violence and this information becomes known, services will be terminated immediately in line with the Terms of Service.

-The All Kinds of Minds Practice makes no guarantees, expressed or implied, regarding the suitability of its services for young people with a history of aggression or violence.
 By engaging with the services of the All Kinds of Minds Practice, clients acknowledge and agree to these terms and conditions.
 The practice shall not be held liable for any inconvenience or consequences arising from the termination of services due to non-disclosure of aggression or violence history.
-Clients are advised to consult with their General Practitioner (G.P.) to explore alternative public and private options that can accommodate their assessment needs.

 • Access to Records